timthedev07/my-website/posts/programming/pentagonal-nums.md

 ## Let's Analyze the Problem Mathematically

-The pair we are trying to find is $P_j$ and $P_k$, and it also has to satisfy the constraint that their sum and different are also pentagonal.
-Therefore we can write two equations for the sum and difference respectively, where $a$ and $b$ are the indices of the the resulting pentagonal number:
+The pair we are trying to find is $P_j$ and $P_k$, and it also has to satisfy the constraint that their sum and differences are also pentagonal.
+Therefore we can write two equations for the sum and difference respectively, where $a$ and $b$ are the indices of the resulting pentagonal number:

 $$
 \begin{align*}